What is Gestational Diabetes?

 Who is at Risk?

-This is a list of factors that increase the risk of developing gestational diabetes for women during pregnancy:
+This is the list of factors that increase the risk of developing gestational diabetes for women during pregnancy:

 - Overweight prior to pregnancy (20 percent or more over ideal body weight)